IDinsight/MCPDemo/README.md

     2. Run `source .venv/bin/activate`: This will activate the virtual environment created by `make fresh-env`.
 4. **Initialize user and client**
     1. Go to [http://localhost:8000/docs](http://localhost:8000/docs) to view and interact with the backend API routes.
     2. Create a new user using the `/user/register-first-user` endpoint in the FastAPI docs.
-Use the following credentials:
+Use the following payload:
         - `username`: `user1`
         - `password`: `user1`
         - You should see the following response: